cachapa/tudo/server/README.md

 Serving at http://localhost:8080
 ```

-However, you might prefer to pre-compile the program into native code, making it much more efficient:
+However, you might prefer to precompile the program into native code, making it much more efficient:

 ``` shell
 $ pub get